 Consider the physical needs for the existing 50-year old building and any new/expanded programs

-Set near term capital priorities
+Set near-term capital priorities

 50 years.
-Next 50 takes a holistic look at the Chapel—the needs of our 50-year old building, our finances and our forward plan.
+Next 50 takes a holistic look at the Chapel—the needs of our 50-year old building, our finances and our forward plan for programs and facilities.
 Next 50 has a volunteer leadership team that will report back to the Chapel’s board and community in 2020.

-Who can join the Together the Chapel process?
+Who can join Together the Chapel?

 If you care about the Aspen Chapel, then we invite you to be a part of Together the Chapel!
 The Chapel has many constituents and stakeholders, some who attend services and events regularly, and others who just drive by the Chapel on a regular basis.
 The building alone— a masterpiece of midcentury architecture—is an iconic beacon to everyone who comes to Aspen.
 All are invited to take the pebble poll and online survey and let us know their thoughts about the Chapel, its future and how we can best serve.